-In addition, sugar doesn’t contain the nutrients salt does.
-So, while it makes for a great exfoliant, it doesn’t nourish skin as well as the all-natural sea salt.
+In addition, sugar doesn’t contain the nutrients that salt does.
+So, while it makes for a great exfoliant, sugar doesn’t nourish skin as well as the all-natural forms of salt.

-Most of us are used to exfoliating our faces, but the skin on our bodies needs to be exfoliated too.
+Most of us are used to exfoliating our faces, but the skin on our bodies needs the benefits of exfoliation too.
 Because they can be so abrasive, salt scrubs should only be used two to three times a week at most.
 If using coarse salt, stick to removing dead skin on areas like feet, elbows, knees, and any stubborn patches on the legs and arms (gently, of course!).

 Salt scrubs can also be used much like a dry brush to encourage circulation and aid skin detoxification.
 Gently massage the salt granules into wet skin like you normally would with a dry brush.
 But instead of focusing solely on dry patches, start at the feet and gently swipe upward over the entire body, ending at the heart.

 Obviously, a natural salt is a must.
 While you might be tempted to use table salt, it doesn’t contain minerals like more natural forms of salt do, so it’s not nearly as beneficial.
 Feel free to add in a bit of sugar or coffee to your scrub as well.

 Next up, add your oils.
 A quality carrier oil like fractionated coconut (so it stays liquid at room temperature), jojoba, sweet almond, or argan oil is super nourishing and has anti-inflammatory properties [source].
 It also helps the scrubs glide easily over skin without snagging dry or sensitive areas.